kgdunn/pid-book/univariate-review/univariate-review.rst

 Now all the terms in the lower and upper bound are known, or easily calculated.

 So we finish this section off with an example.
 We produce large cubes of polymer product on our process.
 We would like to estimate the cube's average viscosity, but measuring the viscosity is a destructive laboratory test.
-So using 9 independent samples taken from this polymer cube, we get the 9 lab values viscosity: ``23, 19, 17, 18, 24, 26, 21, 14, 18``.
+So using 9 independent samples taken from this polymer cube, we get the 9 lab values of viscosity: ``23, 19, 17, 18, 24, 26, 21, 14, 18``.

 If we repeat this process with a different set of 9 samples we will get a different average viscosity.
-So we recognize the average of a sample of data, is itself just a single sample of the population's average.
+So we recognize the average of a sample of data, is itself just a single estimate of the population's average.
 What is more helpful is to have **a range**, given by a lower and upper bound, that we can say the true population mean lies within.

 #.
 The average of these nine values is :math:`\overline{x} = 20` units.